jim-easterbrook/Photini/src/doc/manual/flickr.rst

 .. image:: ../images/screenshot_150.png

 Initially most of the Flickr uploader tab is disabled.
-It's only usable after you've authorised Photini to access your Flickr account by clicking the ``Connect`` button.
+It's only usable after you've authorised Photini to access your Flickr account by clicking the ``Log in`` button.

 .. image:: ../images/screenshot_151.png

-The first time you click ``Connect`` Photini connects your web browser to Flickr, from where you can log in and give Photini permission to access Flickr on your behalf.
+The first time you click ``Log in`` Photini connects your web browser to Flickr, from where you can log in and give Photini permission to access Flickr on your behalf.
 You then copy a verification code from your browser to Photini.

 .. image:: ../images/screenshot_152.png